RookieOven/rookieoven/_posts/2017-07-30-roadie-an-intro-to-metrics-driven-development.md

 {% image src:"/images/blog/roadie/analytics-after.png" alt:"Roadie analytics for search greatly improved" title:"Improved search analytics for driving instructors" %}

-Ten days after the change, I think they speak for themselves.
+Ten days after the change, I think the metrics speak for themselves.
 60.26% to 46.38% is definite win.
 This is something we will continue to measure in the coming weeks.
-However, we did make an assumption that decreasing the search bounce rate would increase conversion overall.
-It is too early to tell if this has a significant impact, but one thing is certain we will be looking at the metrics to determine this.
+However, we did make an assumption that decreasing the search bounce rate would increase the number of requests overall.
+It is too early to tell if this change has a significant impact on booking requests, however by watching those metrics, and having a predefined __criteria for success__ the team knows that the deliverables met the desired outcome; to lower the bounce rate by 5%.

+By using Metrics Driven Development, the team were able to quickly deliver features as the nature of the problem was clear, and by writing out the criteria for success beforehand it is easy to judge wither they failed or not.
+Using these steps could drastically speed up delivery.
+Focussing on metrics daily will help startups prioritise it's backlog, give real clarity of success and failure.
+Try it, putting your analytics first will change the way you look at startups and software.

 Michael Carr
 Founder of [Roadie](https://www.goroadie.com)